cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

-Otherwise, the Simplified SWU method for AB == 0 ({{simple-swu-AB0}}) is recommended if the goal is best performance, while the Shallue-van de Woestijne method ({{svdw}}) is recommended if simplicity of implementation is more important.
+Otherwise, the Simplified SWU method for AB == 0 ({{simple-swu-AB0}}) is recommended if the goal is best performance, while the Shallue-van de Woestijne method ({{svdw}}) is recommended if the goal is simplicity of implementation.
-(In more detail, the Simplified SWU method for AB == 0 requires implementing an isogeny map in addition to the mapping function, while the Shallue-van de Woestijne method does not.)
+(This is because the Simplified SWU method for AB == 0 requires implementing an isogeny map in addition to the mapping function, while the Shallue-van de Woestijne method does not.)

+Alternatively, if one mapping function that works with any curve is desirable, the Shallue-van de Woestijne method ({{svdw}}) is recommended.
+In this case, Montgomery and twisted Edwards curves are supported via the rational maps given in {{appx-rational-map}}: first evaluate the Shallue-van de Woestijne mapping to the equivalent Weierstrass curve, then map that point to the target Montgomery or twisted Edwards curve using the corresponding rational map.

 # Clearing the cofactor {#cofactor-clearing}